Apple Cider-Brined Turkey with Savory Herb Gravy, a delicious, incredibly moist turkey, roasted with a nice sealed and browned skin.

 Apple Cider-Brined Turkey with Savory Herb Gravy

 Friends, I’ve made this Apple Cider-Brined Turkey many times, since I enjoyed it years ago at my friend Jenny’s.
 And the gravy?
 So good!
+The recipe was found in a Cooking Light magazine (years ago) and it makes the best turkey–very moist and delicious.

 Note: This recipe is made with apple cider (not vinegar).
-The original video had an error, saying “apple cider vinegar” but hopefully y’all grabbed the actual recipe and read the post that was 100% correct on this blog!
-Thanks!
+The original video had an error, saying “apple cider vinegar” but hopefully y’all grabbed the actual recipe below and read the post that was 100% correct on this blog!

 Apple Cider-Brined Turkey with Savory Herb Gravy